Mary Craig Ministries

 Free Bible Programs and Packages

 The Sword Project for Windows: Free Bible study program and downloadable bibles in over 50 languages.
 Numerous Hebrew & Greek tools (transliterated), commentaries, bible dictionaries, bible encyclopedias, lexicons, devotionals, books, and more.
 (Or get the CD with everything for $3.)
+Very clean, easy to use interface, powerful search.
+No NASB, NKJV, NIV or Amplfied.

 The Sword Project for Windows - Add-in Modules: Here's the page where you can download all the add-in modules.